StefHerregods/datathon-AI-art/FilesCSVFormat/README.txt

 AI generated images using Text-To-Speech technology: contains images generated using Text-To-Speech technology.

 We hope that this data will provide valuable insights and inspiration for your projects.
 Good luck!

+#####
+NOTES
+#####
+Introduce data with graph database filtered on our research question FID for artists: see how well the AI can capture artists graph database algorithms detect AI generated or not
+AI generated or not, and find which variables add most information Compare clustering patterns between